Frequently Asked Questions

 How will my child get to and from school?

-Some parents drive their children to school themselves, others use our comprehensive school bus service.
-Middle School students living near to campus also enjoy the independence of taking public transportation as route 31 stops beside the school entrance.
+Some parents drive their children to school themselves, others use our school bus service.
+Middle School students may also choose to take the public bus.

 Is there a deadline for application?